mtmorgan/HCAmtxzip/README.md

 ## 2 common_prefix.a_name  name
 ```

-This can make the column names easier to use in an interactive session
+This can make the column names a little easier to use in an
+interactive session.

 ```
 colData_distinct(sce, abbreviate_colnames = TRUE)